Adenoid and Tonsil Surgery

-Adenoid and tonsillectomy surgery can be necessitatedby different diseases in adults and children but pathology concerning the tonsils and adenoids can affect people of all ages.
+Consideration of adenoid and tonsillectomy surgery can be necessitated by different diseases in adults and children but pathology concerning the tonsils and adenoids can affect people of all ages.

 There are two major indications for tonsillectomy/adenoidectomy: infection and obstruction.
 Infection means recurrent tonsillitis.
-Obstruction, more common in children presents with obstructive sleep apnoea.
+Obstruction, more common in children, presents with a range from snoring through to obstructive sleep apnoea.
 This is severe snoring associated with obstruction or periods of cessation of breathing.

 With so many symptoms it is important to see your family doctor if you are concerned, but recurrent tonsillitis needs attention from a specialist.